ionos-cloud/knife-ionos-cloud/README.md

 ## Concepts

 Chef is a popular configuration management tool that allows simplified configuration and maintenance of both servers and cloud provider environments through the use of common templates called recipes.
 The Chef `knife` command line tool allows management of various nodes within those environments.
-The `knife-profitbricks` plugin utilizes the ProfitBricks REST API to provision and manage various cloud resources on the ProfitBricks platform.
+The `knife-ionoscloud` plugin utilizes the Ionoscloud REST API to provision and manage various cloud resources on the Ionoscloud platform.

 ## Requirements